Dicamba Attorneys File Motion to Consolidate Cases

-Last Tuesday, November 22, attorney Rene Rocha filed a motion to consolidate nine dicamba lawsuits into a multidistrict litigation (MDL) in the U.S. District Court for the Southern District of Illinois.
-The motion argues that consolidating the cases would prevent duplicate discovery and ensure a swifter, more efficient resolution.
+On November 22, 2017, attorney Rene Rocha filed a motion to consolidate nine dicamba lawsuits into a multidistrict litigation (MDL).
+The motion argued that consolidating the cases would prevent duplicate discovery and ensure a swifter, more efficient resolution.

 “Centralizing these cases before one judge is in the best interests of everyone who has been affected," Mr. Rocha said.
 "Hopefully it will expedite a just resolution for farmers, landowners, and businessmen throughout the country.”

 This past growing season, dicamba became one of the most polarizing issues in agriculture.

 The new formulations of dicamba could be just as volatile—and dangerous—as the old ones.

 It's an herbicide that was previously deemed too volatile—or prone to drift onto neighboring farms—for use.
 Then the U.S. Food and Drug Administration (FDA) approved newer formulations of dicamba that manufacturers say are less volatile than previous versions.

 These were sold under the names Xtendimax (made by Monsanto), Engenia (BASF), and Fexapan (DuPont).
 They proved incredibly popular among soybean and cotton farmers.
 By planting dicamba-resistant crops and spraying them with dicamba, these farmers could kill weeds without killing their crops.